Alex-M-2013/MH-Assistant/README.md

 ```
 git clone https://github.com/Alex-M-2013/MH-Assistant.git
 ```
-> If you don't have git, click the "Code" button at the top and click "Download ZIP"
+> If you don't have Git, click the "Code" button at the top and click "Download ZIP"
 2. In the project root, run:
 ```
 npm i